alexkisielewicz/photo-adventures/README.md

 - [#33](https://github.com/alexkisielewicz/photo-adventures/issues/33) As Site Admin, I want to ensure that only human users can submit the contact form so that I can prevent spam or bot submissions
 - [#38](https://github.com/alexkisielewicz/photo-adventures/issues/38) As Site Admin, I want to display success, error, and warning messages to my users using Bootstrap toasts so that they always receive easy-to-understand feedback regarding their actions
 - [#39](https://github.com/alexkisielewicz/photo-adventures/issues/39) As Site Admin, I want to validate inputs in add/edit post forms so that I can have control on what input values are allowed
+- [#40](https://github.com/alexkisielewicz/photo-adventures/issues/40) As Site User, I can check image dimensions, format, and file size before user upload new image so that I have full control on what files are uploaded to the cloud
 - [#41](https://github.com/alexkisielewicz/photo-adventures/issues/41) As Site Admin, I can distinguish specific post as featured post so that I can direct user's attention to that post

 ## External user's goal